Small Business Managed Service Provider (MSP) Guide for 2026

 • Device inventory and configuration changes

-• Network performance and bandwidth utilization
+• Network performance and bandwidth usage

-For small businesses, alerts typically trigger automatic ticket creation and triage by the MSP’s network operations team—often before anyone in your office notices an issue.
+For small businesses, alerts typically trigger automatic ticket creation and triage by the MSP’s network operations team, often before anyone in your office notices an issue.
 Imagine catching a failing hard drive on your QuickBooks server before it crashes during month-end close.
 That’s the difference proactive support makes.

 Typical SLA targets for critical alerts run from 15 to 60 minutes during business hours, with after-hours coverage available for critical systems.